JochenC/JochenC.github.io/_talks/2026-02-12-champery-ai-models-useful.md

 location: "Champéry, Switzerland"
 ---

 Across modern power systems, AI models are increasingly used for prediction, optimization, and decision support.
 However, these models are necessarily approximations of complex physics and operational constraints.
-In this talk, I will argue that **utility — not perfection — should be the guiding criterion** for AI adoption in power-system applications.
+In this talk, I argued that **utility — not perfection — should be the guiding criterion** for AI adoption in power-system applications.
+Slides: <iframe src="https://JochenC.github.io/files/Champery-JochenCremer-12-02-2026" width="100%" height="600px"> This browser does not support PDFs.
+Please download the PDF to view it: Download PDF. </iframe>